Iterative Translation Refinement with Large Language Models: Related Work

-Closely related to translation refinement is automatic post-editing (APE), which trains a model to fix translation errors by learning from human correction data \citep[][]{knight-ape}.
-While it has shown notable developments in statistical machine translation, it could be hindered in the deep learning era due to original translations being high-quality and lack of post-editing data \citep{junczys-dowmunt-grundkiewicz-2018-ms,chatterjee-etal-2018-findings}.
-Whilst one way to facilitate this is more data provision \cite{chollampatt-etal-2020-automatic,ive-etal-2020-post}, our workaround utilizes LLM capabilities.
-Furthermore, a limitation of utilizing post-editing to alleviate translationese is that human editing data is collected from human annotators who are usually required to not make style improvements \cite{ive-etal-2020-post}.
-Compared to post-editing, as an advantage, our method allows LLMs to re-generate an entirely different translation, which could escape the ``post-editese'' phenomenon \cite{toral-2019-post}.
+Closely related to our refinement prompting is automatic post-editing (APE), which trains a neural network to fix translation errors by learning from human correction data, that can be traced back to as early as \cite{knight-ape}.
+While it has shown advancements in statistical machine translation, it has been suspected to be less effective in the deep learning era due to original translations being high-quality and lack of post-editing data \cite{junczys-dowmunt-grundkiewicz-2018-ms,chatterjee-etal-2018-findings}.
+Whilst one way to facilitate this is more data provision \cite{chollampatt-etal-2020-automatic,ive-etal-2020-post}, our workaround utilizes a large language model, which possesses the post-editing capability without the need for specific training or fine-tuning.
+Furthermore, post-editing models might have limited power to alleviate awkwardness, because human editing data is collected from annotators who are usually instructed to not make style improvements \cite{ive-etal-2020-post}.
+Compared to APE, our method allows LLMs to re-generate an entirely different translation, which could escape the ``post-editese'' phenomenon, where Toral~\shortcite{toral-2019-post} demonstrated that human-edited machine translations still exhibit translationese features.

-There also exist approaches that do not rely on the source translation or human editing data \citep{simard-etal-2007-statistical}.
-For instance, \citet{freitag-etal-2019-ape} trained a post-editor solely on monolingual data by reconstructing the original text given its round-trip translation.
-In our study, we incorporate stronger natural language modelling into post-editing by employing large language models.
-Other translation refinement research includes combining statistical and neural systems \citep{novak2016iterative,niehues-etal-2016-pre}, merging APE into the NMT framework \citep{pal-etal-2020-transference,chen-etal-2022-synchronous}, and debiasing translationese in the latent embedding space \citep{dutta-chowdhury-etal-2022-towards}.
-Typically translation error editing is a one-off process, whereas multi-round refinement can bring significant gains in the field of non-autoregressive translation decoding, where each output token is independent of other target positions \citep{lee-etal-2018-deterministic,gu-etal-2018-levenshtein,xu-carpuat-2021-editor}.
+Some post-editing models do not rely on the source translation or human editing data \cite{simard-etal-2007-statistical}.
+For instance, Freitag~et~al.~\shortcite{freitag-etal-2019-ape} trained a post-editor solely on monolingual data by reconstructing the original text given its round-trip translation.
+In our work, we incorporate stronger natural language modelling into post-editing by employing LLMs.
+Other translation refinement research includes combining statistical and neural systems \cite{novak2016iterative,niehues-etal-2016-pre}, merging APE into the NMT framework \cite{pal-etal-2020-transference,chen-etal-2022-synchronous}, and debiasing translationese in the latent embedding space \cite{dutta-chowdhury-etal-2022-towards}.
+The iterative editing mechanism mostly lies in non-autoregressive translation, where each output token is independent of other target positions and iterative decoding enhances output quality \cite{lee-etal-2018-deterministic,gu-etal-2018-levenshtein,xu-carpuat-2021-editor}.